ranga6897/DataAnalysis/2_rotor_temp_predict/readme.md

 2.Model :
    * Tuning Hyper parameters for RF
    * Checking tree graph of DT to understand on what factors it's predicting.

+3. Build a web app using Stramlit.